Last Updated on March 9, 2021 by Julia Wilson

 There are three classifications of polycythemia in cats:

 The most common cause of polycythemia is most commonly due to dehydration.
 Red blood cell counts are normal, however, plasma levels are reduced which causes an elevated packed cell volume (PCV).
 This test measures the volume of red blood cells compared to the fluid portion of the blood.

-The spleen is an organ which in part is responsible for storing red blood cells, if the spleen contracts as a result of epinephrine secretion, it will release a large number of red blood cells into the bloodstream.
+The spleen is an organ that in part is responsible for storing red blood cells, if the spleen contracts as a result of epinephrine secretion, it will release a large number of red blood cells into the bloodstream.

 Also known as true polycythemia, absolute polycythemia results in an overproduction of red blood cells.
 It may be primary (polycythemia rubra vera) or secondary.

-- Primary polycythemia is due to overproduction of red blood cells in the bone marrow, which is known as myeloproliferative neoplasms).
+- Primary polycythemia is due to the overproduction of red blood cells in the bone marrow, which is known as myeloproliferative neoplasms).

 - Secondary may be due to erythropoietin secreting tumours or inappropriate administration of erythropoietin (when treating anemia caused by kidney disease).
 Erythropoietin (EPO) is a hormone produced by the kidney which promotes the formation of red blood cells).
 Other causes of secondary polycythemia may include heart disease and lung disease which cause hypoxia (low levels of oxygen in the blood), which triggers an increase in EPO production.

 The average age in cats with polycythemia is 8-9 years old and short-nosed breeds will often have a higher packed cell volume than other cats due to decreased oxygen intake.